Rexabit/Outward-Sideloader/README.md

 For all uses of the SideLoader (replacing textures, custom items, custom asset bundles, etc) you will need to make a SideLoader pack.

 An SL Pack is simply a folder with a few sub-folders inside it.
 Importantly, you must use the correct names and capitalization.
-The base MyFolderName (name of your SL pack) can contain three folders: AssetBundles, CustomItems and Texture2D.
+The base MyFolderName (name of your SL pack) can contain three folders: AssetBundles, CustomItems (+Recipes) and Texture2D.
 If you don't use a folder you can delete it if you wish.

 ```
 - MyFolderName